-ENGL 201 Western World Literature: Homer to the Renaissance (3).
+ENGL 201 Western World Literature: Homer to the Renaissance (3)

 Prerequisite: ENGL 101.
 A survey of classic writings from Greek, biblical, Roman, and medieval civilizations.
 Literary forms and the ways the works reflect the values of their cultures are discussed.
 Readings may include selections from the Bible and the writings of Homer, Sophocles, Virgil, Dante, and Chaucer.
 Selections may vary each term.

-ENGL 202 Western World Literature: The Renaissance to the Present (3).
+ENGL 202 Western World Literature: The Renaissance to the Present (3)

 Prerequisite: ENGL 101.
 A survey of European classic writings from the Renaissance to the modern age.
 Literary form and the way the works reflect the changing ideas and values of European civilization are discussed.
 Readings may include works by Shakespeare, Moliere, Voltaire, Goethe, Dostoyevsky, and Camus.
 Selections may vary each term.

-ENGL 205 Introduction to Shakespeare (3).
+ENGL 205 Introduction to Shakespeare (3)

 Prerequisite: ENGL 101.
 An examination of representative plays from each genre (comedy, history, tragedy, and romance).

-ENGL 221 American Literature: Beginning to 1865 (3).
+ENGL 221 American Literature: Beginning to 1865 (3)

 Prerequisite: ENGL 101.
 A close study of some masterpieces of American literature, covering the period from the beginning of American literature to 1865.

-ENGL222 American Literature: 1865 to the Present (3).
+ENGL 222 American Literature: 1865 to the Present (3)

 Prerequisite: ENGL 101.
 A study of the development of American literature since the Civil War, emphasizing representative authors and works.
 Genres investigated include stories and poems as well as novels and plays.
 Novels may be chosen from works of Mark Twain, Henry James, Edith Wharton, F. Scott Fitzgerald, Kurt Vonnegut, and William Faulkner; plays may be chosen from works of Eugene O'Neill, Arthur Miller, and Tennessee Williams.
 Significant films may be viewed.

-ENGL 240 Introduction to Fiction, Poetry, and Drama (3).
+ENGL 240 Introduction to Fiction, Poetry, and Drama (3)

 Prerequisite: ENGL 101.
 An introduction to fiction, poetry, drama, film, and literary essay, with emphasis on developing critical reading skills.
 Study may be organized either by genre or by theme.
 Writers covered vary from term to term.
 Films may be included.
 Students may receive credit for only one of the following courses: ENGL 240 or ENGL 340.

-ENGL 244 Introduction to Drama (3).
+ENGL 244 Introduction to Drama (3)

 Prerequisite: ENGL 101.
 The study of significant and representative plays from the Greek era to modern times.
 The theory and development of drama are discussed.
 Emphasis is on the analysis and discussion of the plays.

-ENGL 250 Introduction to Literature by Women (3).
+ENGL 250 Introduction to Literature by Women (3)

 Prerequisite: ENGL 101.
 A survey of literature by and about women from the Middle Ages to the present.

-ENGL 303 Critical Approaches to Literature (3).
+ENGL 303 Critical Approaches to Literature (3)

 (Fulfills the general education requirement in communications.
 Designed as a foundation for other upper-level literature courses.)
 Prerequisite: ENGL 101.
 A study of the techniques of literary analysis, emphasizing close reading of texts.
 The goal is to better understand and appreciate literature and to be able to formulate concepts and express them in well-written, coherent prose.
 Assignments include composing a total of 6,000 words (approximately 25 pages).

-ENGL 304 The Major Works of Shakespeare (3).
+ENGL 304 The Major Works of Shakespeare (3)

 Prerequisite: ENGL 101.
 An overview of the variety of Shakespeare's works, including a representative sample of comedies, histories, tragedies, and romances.
 The goal is to gain a better understanding of and appreciation for the plays, both in reading the texts and viewing performances of them.

-ENGL454 Modern World Drama (3).
+ENGL 454 Modern World Drama (3)

 Prerequisite: ENGL 101.
-An examination of representative authors in the development of modern drama, from Ibsen to the present.
-Plays are generally drawn from the works of Ibsen, Strindberg, Chekhov, Shaw, O'Neill, Miller, Williams, Brecht, Pirandello, Hansberry, Orton, Ionesco, Beckett, Pinter, Fugard, Albee, Stoppard, and Shepard.
-Film and television adaptations of some of the plays may be included.
+An examination of 20th-century theatre, with an emphasis on the social, cultural and historical context of drama.
+Special attention is given to drama from around the globe.
+The works of major playwrights, such as Ibsen, Strindberg, Chekhov, Shaw, O'Neill, Miller, Williams, Brecht, Pirandello, Hansberry, Orton, Ionesco, Beckett, Pinter, Fugard, Albee, Stoppard, or Shepard, are studied.